digitalbazaar/eslint-config-digitalbazaar/README.md

 ## Usage
 We export multiple config files that can be used to extend your rules.

-All rules can accessed via their shorthand: digitalbazaar.
+All rules can accessed via their shorthand: `digitalbazaar`.

 Example .eslintrc.js root setup:
 ```js